 The Headteacher will communicate any changes in relevant guidance and practice to all staff through the briefing sessions.
 This will be followed up by email, memo and a paper copy, which will be left in staff pigeonholes.
-All changes will be recorded in the Health and Safety Policy, which is stored in the "health and safety policy" folder on the staff shared.
+All changes will be recorded in the Health and Safety Policy, which is stored in the "Policies" folder on the staff shared.
 Section 2: Organisational Arrangements